New South Wales Labor Party: McKell and post-war era

 William McKell became party leader, reuniting and rejuvenating the party.
 Under his leadership the extreme left wing of the party had been expelled and had contested the 1941 election as the far left wing State Labor Party.
 McKell led Labor to a convincing victory and became Premier.
 State Labor's poor showing had resulted in its dissolution shortly after the election.
 During World War II McKell became a close collaborator of Labor Prime Ministers John Curtin and Ben Chifley, being a particularly close friend of the latter.
 Labor unity was again threatened by Jack Lang who had been expelled from the Labor Party in 1943 and formed another version of the Lang Labor Party.
 On this occasion he received no support from the rest of the caucus and spent the rest of the term as the sole member.
 At the 1944 election McKell won another victory, the first time a New South Wales Labor government had been re-elected.
 On early 1947 he resigned and announced acceptance of appointment as Governor General.
 James McGirr was elected leader and premier and led Labor to another victory at the 1947 election.
 McGirr nearly lost the 1950 election and was replaced in 1952 by Joseph Cahill.

+In August 1953, two Fairfield aldermen − including a former mayor − split from ALP to form the Official Labour Movement.
+Although it won two seats at the local government elections in December 1953, it failed to defeat the ALP at state or federal elections and faded away soon after.